ashishserco/mean-dotnet-microservices-saas/docs/description-guide.md

 #  Explanation Guide

 ## 1. How to Explain This Project.
-"I built DarwinX, an enterprise-grade SaaS platform for employee benefits.
+"I built  AI-Powered Employee Benefits & Claims Management SaaS Platform, an enterprise-grade SaaS platform for employee benefits.
 It's a microservices-based application that uses the MEAN stack for the core system and .NET Core for high-performance transaction processing.
 I also integrated Generative AI to automate claims analysis, reducing manual workload.
 It's fully containerized with Docker and deployed on Kubernetes, demonstrating my ability to build scalable, cloud-native solutions."

 **Keywords to hit**: Microservices, Scalability, AI Integration, Full Stack, Cloud-Native.